alexandergerber/courses-tsa/chapter1.md

 xp: 100
 ```

-The data from the previous exercise are still loaded.
-You can check this by using `ls()` which will list all variables in the working environment.
+The DAX data from the previous exercise are still loaded.
+You can check this by using `ls()`, which will list all variables in the working environment.
 Follow the instructions to find out more about the data.

 `@instructions`
 - Use `start()` to find out when the time series begins.